Here Are 10 of the Healthiest Ways to Celebrate Labor Day

 2. Grill Healthy

 Many Labor Day celebrations center around a backyard barbeque.
 If you’re hosting a party, make sure to offer your guests healthy options.
-Instead of the traditional greasy hamburgers and toxic hotdogs, grill up some free-range chicken breasts or wild-caught salmon, trout or other cold-water fish.
+Instead of the traditional greasy hamburgers and toxic hotdogs, grill up some free-range chicken breasts or wild-caught salmon, trout, or other cold-water fish.
 You can also make kabobs with your favorite vegetables and lean, free-range beef or simply grill vegetables as a nutritious side item.
 There are many ways to grill healthy, so get creative!

 3. Pack a Snack

 Emergency rations can be a lifesaver if you get a snack attack.
-The best way to keep your blood sugar balanced is to eat a healthy snack every 3-4 hours.
-Examples of healthy snacks are “no sugar added” dried fruits (raisins, cranberries, and cherries), vegetables (baby carrots, celery, and snap peas), and nuts (almonds and walnuts).
+The best way to keep your blood sugar balanced is to eat a healthy snack every 3-5 hours.¹ Examples of healthy snacks are “no sugar added” dried fruits (raisins, cranberries, and cherries), vegetables (baby carrots, celery, and snap peas), and nuts (almonds and walnuts).
 These natural snacks are portable and helpful for fending off hunger between meals.

 4. Stay Hydrated

-5. Eat from the Rainbow Eat healthy on labor day
+5. Eat from the Rainbow

 Colorful fruits and vegetables, such as blueberries, spinach, kale, collard greens, bell peppers, and squash, have tremendous health benefits.
 They provide an enormous array of vitamins, minerals, flavonoid antioxidants, anti-free radical carotenoids, and thousands of other substances that promote good health.
 Plant foods also can help balance healthy inflammatory response, which lowers your exposure to brain, heart, blood pressure, blood sugar, joint, or gastrointestinal problems.